magento/merchdocs/src/catalog/category-root.md

    - Expand ![]({% link images/images/btn-expand.png %}){: .Inline} the **Products in Category** section.

-   - Use the [search filters]({% link stores/admin-grid-controls.md %}) to find the products you want.
-Then, select the checkbox for each product that you want to copy into the new catalog.
+   - Use the [search filters]({% link stores/admin-grid-controls.md %}) to find the products you want and select the checkbox for each product that you want to copy into the new catalog.

 1. When complete, click <span class="btn">Save</span>.